How to Sign Up for AP Exam Self Study: Quick Guide for DIY Learners

 Can I take an AP exam if I’ve been studying on my own without a class?

-This is called self-studying.
+This is what we like to call self-studying.

 Where do you go to take an AP exam if you’re not enrolled in school?